 How to Braid Garlic

-1. Lay three clean dried stalks with good-sized garlic bulbs on a table, with the foliage facing towards you.
+1. Lay three clean, dried stalks with good-sized garlic bulbs on a table with the foliage facing towards you.
 Place one bulb down and then place two more bulbs side by side just above it.
 Place the stalks of bulbs two and three underneath the stalk of bulb one, and cross them over it.
 Tie the stalks together using string tied with a tight knot.
-If stalks are pliable enough you can tie the bulbs together without using string.
+If stalks are pliable enough, you can tie the bulbs together without using string.

-2. Place the fourth bulb between bulb two and three, aligning the stalk with the centre stalk.
+2. Place the fourth bulb between bulb two and three, aligning the stalk with the center stalk.
 You are now holding three groups of stalks—one on the left, one on the right, and two in the middle.
 Fold the left stalk toward the middle, over the middle two stalks.
 Now pull the middle two stalks over to form the new left side.

-4. Repeat this sequence, alternating the side that you lay the bulbs on each time, and always aligning the stalk with the centre stalk.
+4. Repeat this sequence, alternating the side that you lay the bulbs on each time, and always aligning the stalk with the center stalk.
 Note that the number of stalks you fold in the middle increases each time.

 5. When you have braided the last garlic bulb in, carry on braiding the foliage until you are almost out of it.
 Tie the braid off above the last fold, leaving string to hang the braid with.